lukechampine/frand/README.md

 `frand` closely follows the FKE-CSPRNG design linked above.
 The generator maintains a buffer consisting of a ChaCha key followed by random data.
-When a caller requests data, the generator returns data from its buffer, and immediately overwrites that portion of the buffer with zeros.
+When a caller requests data, the generator fills the request from its buffer, and immediately overwrites that portion of the buffer with zeros.
 If the buffer is exhausted, the generator "refills" the buffer by xoring it with the ChaCha key's keystream; thus, the key is only used once, and immediately overwrites itself.